 Peninsula de Zapata

 Ciénaga de Zapata is easy to get to from many areas around the island, whether visiting as a day trip from Cienfuegos or from any other major Cuban city.

 Taxis between Playa Larga and Playa Girón are frequent and you’ll find shared options or private options (expect to pay $10-15 for a private taxi).

 One of the most interesting hiking destinations in Cuba is El Yunque, located just outside of the coastal city of Baracoa on the far east of the island.
 El Yunque is a tabletop mountain that stands 1,886 ft (575 m) high, and its shape resembles an anvil – un yunque, in Spanish.
-Christopher Columbus landed at Baracoa in 1492 and wrote about seeing El Yunque in his journals due it its distinctive shape.
+Christopher Columbus landed at Baracoa in 1492 and even wrote about seeing El Yunque in his journals due it its distinctive shape.

 Hiking in Baracoa, Cuba

 El Yunque is a popular day excursion from the town of Baracoa, and guides in town advertise it frequently.
-Most homestay and rental hosts, as well as hotels, will have connections to guides that can organize a visit and provide the best advice.
+Most homestay and rental hosts will have connections to guides that can organize a visit and provide the best advice.